malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 You see, we have a bit of an infinite regress.
 What's called a [Homunculus Argument][28].
 This is because free will is an ill-defined concept that evaporates upon examination.
-At base, we are, even in our own actions, outside our own control at some basic level.
+At base, we are, even in our own desires, outside our own control at some basic level.

 I eventually learned that this is basically what Hume was arguing in his defense of soft determinacy (as opposed to hard determinacy, that the universe is basically just a set of complicated equations which can (ostensibly) be calculated n-moves out to predict the future).
-But the idea is deeper than that, for its implications in human society.
+But the idea is deeper than that because of its implications in human society.
 And for this, we can turn to the Belgians.

 These deep subliminal volitions over which we have no power, if we don't pay